 SVHS principal, Jason Horsley, commented, “We’re really excited about Star Valley High School launching the Pathways Program for registration this spring.
 It will be focused mostly on our freshmen and sophomore groups.
 We have identified 10 pathways for students to focus on while they’re in high school to unlock their future and boost their journey through SVHS by passing industry-recognized exams to either enter the workplace or jumpstart their college experience.”

-The current list of career path focus areas includes engineering, computer science, business, education, culinary arts, automotive, residential construction, graphic design, healthcare and medical, and welding fabrication.
+The current list of career path focus areas includes engineering, computer science, business and technology, education, culinary arts, automotive, residential construction, graphic design/art, healthcare and medical, and welding fabrication.
 Horsley joked to SVI’s Duke Dance––who lamented there wasn’t a radio DJ pathway––journalism and broadcasting could become pathway number 11.

 Principal Horsley explained that SVHS representatives will meet with students and parents in the Lower Valley, at SVHS, and SVMS later in April.
 (Dates and times listed below.)
 Star Valley High School staff will present pathways and the registration process to parents and students in Alpine and Afton.
 SVHS counselors will work with each student to select their pathway and classes.